saikat495/socketdocs/docs/communities/communities.md

 ### 2. Shared Community:

 This is also known as public community.
 The City community is an example for the shared community.
 A City community is a default community based on the geo fence.
-Hence, every user will be a member of the City community based on the user's geo location.
+Hence, every user will be a member of the City community, in that particular city, based on the user's geo location.